 Visit Academic Advising for CSAM Students to learn about general advising!

 To make sure you’re on track to complete your program efficiently, it’s extremely important to see your department advisor.
-Your advisor can make sure you are taking the right courses for your degree and interests.
+They will make sure you’re taking the right courses for your degree and interests.

 It’s a good idea to see your advisor before registration.
 If you wait until you’re supposed to graduate, you may have missed requirements leading to you having to postpone graduation!